This article is sponsored by London New Year's Eve Ball at Evolution London.

-Whether you want to start 2020 with a massive party, or would like to spend the last day of 2019 in an altogether more chilled manner, there are plenty of ways to celebrate New Year's Eve and see in 2020 in London.
+Whether you want to start 2023 with a bang, or would rather spend the last day of 2022 in an altogether more chilled manner, there are plenty of ways to celebrate New Year's Eve and see in 2023 in London.

 Browse the best events taking place in the capital on 31 December, and get those New Year's Eve plans wrapped up.

 London's New Year's Eve fireworks

 After two years of cancellations, London's New Year's Eve fireworks on the Thames are back!
 You'll need a ticket to get anywhere near them — the first batch went on sale in October, with a second batch coming early December.

 If you don't manage to get a ticket, you can watch it live on BBC One and iPlayer... if you're not too busy having fun at one of these parties, that is.